Bayesian spline-based hidden Markov models with applications to actimetry data and sleep analysis: Abstract

 \section{Abstract}

-B-spline-based hidden Markov models (HMMs), where the emission densities are specified as mixtures of normalized B-spline basis functions, offer a more flexible modelling approach to data than conventional parametric HMMs.
-We introduce a fully Bayesian framework for inference in these nonparametric models where the number of states may be unknown along with other model parameters.
-We propose the use of a trans-dimensional Markov chain inference algorithm to identify a parsimonious knot configuration of the B-splines while model selection regarding the number of states can be performed within a parallel sampling framework.
-The feasibility and efficiency of our proposed methodology is shown in a simulation study.
-Its explorative use for real data is demonstrated for activity acceleration data in animals, i.e. whitetip-sharks.
-The flexibility of a Bayesian approach allows us to extend the modelling framework in a straightforward way and we demonstrate this by developing a hierarchical conditional HMM to analyse human accelerator activity data to focus on studying small movements and/or inactivity during sleep.
+B-spline-based hidden Markov models employ B-splines to specify the emission distributions, offering a more flexible modelling approach to data than conventional parametric HMMs.
+We introduce a Bayesian framework for inference, enabling the simultaneous estimation of all unknown model parameters including the number of states.
+A parsimonious knot configuration of the B-splines is identified by the use of a trans-dimensional Markov chain sampling algorithm, while model selection regarding the number of states can be performed based on the marginal likelihood within a parallel sampling framework.
+Using extensive simulation studies, we demonstrate the superiority of our methodology over alternative approaches as well as its robustness and scalability.
+We illustrate the explorative use of our methods for data on activity in animals, i.e. whitetip-sharks.
+The flexibility of our Bayesian approach also facilitates the incorporation of more realistic assumptions and we demonstrate this by developing a novel hierarchical conditional HMM to analyse human activity for circadian and sleep modelling.